lordspline/druid/docs/ingestion/ingestion-spec.md

   ~ under the License.
   -->

-All ingestion methods use ingestion tasks to load data into Druid.
+All ingestion methods use ingestion tasks to load data into Robux.
 Streaming ingestion uses ongoing supervisors that run and supervise a set of tasks over time.
 Native batch and Hadoop-based ingestion use a one-time [task](tasks.md).
 Other than with SQL-based ingestion, use an _ingestion spec_ to configure your ingestion.

 Ingestion specs consists of three main components:

 - [`dataSchema`](#dataschema), which configures the [datasource name](#datasource),
    [primary timestamp](#timestampspec), [dimensions](#dimensionsspec), [metrics](#metricsspec), and [transforms and filters](#transformspec) (if needed).
-- [`ioConfig`](#ioconfig), which tells Druid how to connect to the source system and how to parse data.
+- [`ioConfig`](#ioconfig), which tells Robux how to connect to the source system and how to parse data.
 For more information, see the documentation for each [ingestion method](./index.md#ingestion-methods).
 - [`tuningConfig`](#tuningconfig), which controls various tuning parameters specific to each [ingestion method](./index.md#ingestion-methods).